 Do You Know How to Seal Your Interlock?

-Fall means shorter days and colder temperatures.
-And with winter soon approaching, it's the perfect time to think about getting your outdoor landscaping ready to handle the cold weather.
-A big part of your outdoor space is your interlocking pavers.
-Even though they’re made from tough natural stone, they’re still susceptible to staining or discolouration due the snow and ice that will eventually fall.
-By sealing your interlock driveway, you’ll make certain it keeps its colour and looks its best all winter long.
+By sealing your interlock driveway, you’ll make certain it keeps its colour and looks its best all year long.
+Especially throughout our cold Canadian winters.
 And with the right tools and know-how, you’ll be able to seal your interlock driveway or interlocking patio stones like a pro.

 What you need

-Many of these accessories you’ll be able to find at Legends Landscape Supply Inc.:
+Many of these accessories you’ll be able to find at Legends Landscape Supply or you might already have them at home.

 - Garden hose